 - (1) Police are to apply for Restraint Orders on behalf of people who are in a crisis situation and where immediate protection is necessary.
-Immediate protection is required where there is a prior record of assault, history of violence, or the seriousness of the incident including threats made and violent conduct is likely to continue without effective intervention or restraint by police. - (2) Police officers are responsible for the service of Restraint Orders: - (a) when directed by a magistrate; or - (b) if the application has been made by a police officer on behalf of a victim; - (c) In all other circumstances, members will not serve restraint order documentation but will attend when requested, when service is being executed by any person, to prevent a breach of the peace. - (3) When service has been effected by police, a copy of the Memorandum of Service, suitably endorsed, and the order is to be emailed immediately to Information Services at protectionorders@police.tas.gov.au - (4) Restraint Orders take effect when they are personally served on the respondent, or immediately if the respondent is present in court when the order is made.
+Immediate protection is required where there is a prior record of assault, history of violence, or the seriousness of the incident including threats made and violent conduct is likely to continue without effective intervention or restraint by police. - (2) Police officers are responsible for the service of Restraint Orders: - (a) when directed by a magistrate; or - (b) if the application has been made by a police officer on behalf of a victim; - (c) In all other circumstances, members will not serve restraint order documentation but will attend when requested, when service is being executed by any person, to prevent a breach of the peace. - (3) When service has been effected by police, a copy of the Memorandum of Service, suitably endorsed, is to be faxed immediately to Operational Information Services. - (4) Restraint Orders take effect when they are personally served on the respondent, or immediately if the respondent is present in court when the order is made.
 Once a Restraint Order has taken effect, and the respondent then breaches the order, that person may be arrested without warrant if a police officer has reason to suspect that the respondent has committed a breach of that order.
 Members shall investigate all allegations of a breach of a restraint order.